26 Aug There’s a Giant Person in the Sky

 The creature was gone.
-Disappeared into thin air. in front of me was one of the agents who picked me up on the diary I saw the Big Guy, and he was holding some device that looked sort of like a projector.
+Disappeared into thin air.
+In front of me stood one of the agents who picked me up on the day I saw the Big Guy, and he was holding a device that looked sort of like a projector.

 “So that’s how you guys get rid of the Aberrations?”
 I asked.

-“Yes and no. Just one of these can work for a smaller scale Aberration.
-Still no clue how we’re going to fix the tear though.
+“Yes and no. Just one of these can work for a smaller-scale Aberration.
+I still have no clue how we’re going to fix the tear, though.
 Our number one priority is getting you to safety and treating your wounds.”